+Note, where the response for the ‘Update Security Credentials (CoS)’ Service Request erroneously reports a failure, the presence of subsequent Critical and Non-Critical Service Requests sent by the gaining supplier will be used as an indicator of success.

 Specific Business Process Performance Indicators

-The following section defines a set of Performance Indicators for each of the identified Business Processes defined in SEC Section H13.1A.
+The following section defines a set of Performance Indicators for each of the identified Business Processes defined in the table above.

-These metrics are to be made available to Users in addition to Code Performance Measure 6A in SEC Section H.
+These metrics are to be made available to Users.